oodrive/ServiceWorker.md/README.md

 ### Offline & 'Off browser'

-> A service worker act as proxy between your web application, the browser and the network
+> A service worker acts as proxy between your web application, the browser and the network

 - Offline access
 - Push notifications